 On the whole, mineral sunscreens are good for people with ultra-sensitive skin, because they pose few risks for an allergic reaction.

 The minerals used in these sunscreens are zinc oxide and/or titanium dioxide.
 Both are gentle and healing to the skin.

 In the past, mineral sunscreens were thick and opaque.
 Think white-nosed lifeguards or diaper cream.
 But over the years modern-day innovations have developed better formulas.
 Thus, making them lighter and less chalky.

 But not all mineral-based sunscreens are created equal.
 Some are still pasty white or mixed with irritating synthetic chemicals.
 That’s why it’s important to choose the right one.

 Synthetic or “chemical” sunscreens can trigger redness and irritation.
 In fact, the higher the sun protection factor (SPF) the more chemicals used.
 Ultimately mineral-based sunscreens are safest for women with perioral dermatitis and sensitive skin.

 Best Face Sunscreen for Perioral Dermatitis

-Sunscreen for perioral dermatitis must be gentle and effective.
+Sunscreens for perioral dermatitis must be calming and non-irritating.
 These zinc-based sunscreens save your skin’s natural protective barrier and calm irritated skin.